atomic111/atomic111.github.io/_posts/2016-02-17-create-a-naxsi-waf-for-owncloud.md

 # Start the owncloud and create NAXSI rules

-First, we need to download the Project from [github](https://github.com/atomic111/example-NAXSI-owncloud.git) and just execute the `start.sh` bash script.
+First, we need to install docker and docker-compose.
+Then download the Project from [github](https://github.com/atomic111/example-NAXSI-owncloud.git) and just execute the `start.sh` bash script.
 It creates the data volume container for the Postgres database and for the Owncloud application.
 It also creates the Postgres container with default user/passwords (user=postgres and empty password) and creates Owncloud itself with the default user/password (user = admin, password = admin). **Not a good security practice.
 Sorry.** Let's focus on creating the WAF for owncloud.

 The `start.sh` also creates the image and container for the NAXSI WAF.
 The container starts the WAF in LEARNING MODE and elasticsearch to store NAXSI events.